VigilioYonatan/Vigilio/next-api/Readme.md

     }
 }

-export default createHandler([UsersController,...morecontrollers], true); //true you dont need create directories because will be a dynamic automatically params. false will need directories and files to read params @default false
+export default createHandler([UsersController, ...morecontrollers], true); //true you dont need create directories because will be a dynamic automatically params. false will need directories and files to read params @default false
 ```

 ### Validators and Pipes